 Silver coins in IRAs

-For silver coins to be eligible for IRAs, they must be at least .999 fine, which means that American Silver Eagles, Silver Maple Leafs and Silver Kangaroos are eligible for IRAs.
+For silver coins to be eligible for IRAs, they must be at least .999 fine, which means that American Silver Eagles, Silver Maple Leafs, Silver Kangaroos and Silver Philharmonics are eligible for IRAs.
 Junk silver coins are not.

-To learn more about setting up a self-directed IRA that accepts silver and silver products, read Putting Gold and Silver in IRAs.
+To learn more about setting up a self-directed IRA that accepts silver products, read Putting Gold and Silver in IRAs.

 How to buy silver coins

-For more information about how to buy silver coins from CMI Silver & Silver Inc., see Doing Business with CMIGS.
-If you are interested in selling your silver coins (or an silver bullion), visit selling silver and silver to CMIGS.
+For more information about how to buy silver coins from CMI Gold & Silver Inc., see Doing Business with CMIGS.
+If you are interested in selling your silver coins (or any silver bullion), visit selling silver and silver to CMIGS.

 For unique forms of silver, see our Silver Specials Page.
 Often, standard silver items can be found there.